 Temporary traffic control devices are the medium through which traffic is informed of and guided through a temporary traffic control zone or otherwise protected from an unsafe condition.
 The most common devices include signs, portable changeable message signs, flashing arrow panels, channelizers, barricades, temporary traffic barriers, pavement markings, lighting devices, temporary traffic signals, crash cushions, protective vehicles and truck mounted attenuators.

 Due to the placement of these devices in relation to traffic, these devices shall be crashworthy.
-This requires that all temporary traffic control devices conform to the crash test requirements of the National Cooperative Highway Research Program (NCHRP) Report 350.
-Exceptions to this crashworthiness rule are those state-owned devices that have received grandfather status (e.g. pre-10/98 TMAs and pre-10/00 sign stands and barricades).
+This requires that all temporary traffic control devices comply with the crash test requirements of NCHRP 350 or MASH 2016.

 It may become necessary to ballast some of these devices to inhibit their movement due to natural and vehicle-induced wind in the field.
 This is particularly the case for portable sign supports and channelizers.
 Ballast shall be selected and installed such that the ballast itself does not become a hazard if impacted by a vehicle.
 When in doubt on ballasting, consult the device’s manufacturer for their recommendation.

 In order for these devices to perform the functions noted previously, they must command the public’s respect.
 This means the correct devices are installed according to the traffic control plan and they function as intended.
 Furthermore, the devices are maintained throughout the life of the operation and removed when no longer needed.
 Devices that are damaged or have lost their functionality should be replaced or, when acceptable, repaired.
-Refer to ATSSA’s Quality Standards for Work Zone Traffic Control Devices for guidelines regarding acceptability of devices.
+Refer to EPG 616.19 Quality Standards for Temporary Traffic Control Devices for guidelines regarding acceptability of devices.

 Temporary traffic control signs convey, in words and symbols, both general and specific messages used by motorized and non-motorized traffic to navigate the temporary traffic control zone safely and efficiently.
-Therefore, it is important all permanent and temporary signs not applicable to conditions present in the temporary traffic control zone be removed, covered, or turned away from the roadway so they are not visible to traffic.
+Guidance is located in EPG 616.6.2.
+General Characteristics of Signs.

 Temporary signs are classified into one of three types: regulatory, warning or guide.